 Amino acids are the building blocks of proteins.
 In this series we have already seen how nucleotides are the monomers joined together to make polynucleotide chains in DNA and RNA.
 Similarly, in proteins, amino acids are the monomers joined together to make polypeptide chains.

-Off the centre carbon there is an R group.
+Off the center carbon there is an R group.
 The R symbolises that the group attached here is variable.
 This is what gives the 20 amino acids unique structures.
 In the simplest amino acid (glycine) the R group is just one hydrogen atom.
-But in methionine for example, the R group contains three carbon atoms, seven hydrogen atoms and one sulphur atom.
+But in methionine for example, the R group contains three carbon atoms, seven hydrogen atoms and one sulfur atom.

 Joining amino acids